 Thus, we cannot predict with certainty where each electron will go.
 It is possible that everybody could give a different prediction for the location where the next electron would appear.
 Yet, each of the predictions could be equally correct.
-With electrons, we can really describe location only in terms of probability.
+With electrons, we can really only describe location in terms of probability.